ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/introspection.md

 # Disabling introspection

 While introspection is a powerful feature that can tremendously improve our development workflow, it can also be used as an attack vector.
-A malicous user could for example request all details about all the types of our GraphQL server.
+A malicious user could for example request all details about all the types of our GraphQL server.
 Depending on the number of types this can degrade the performance of our GraphQL server.
 If our API should not be browsed by other developers we have the option to disable the introspection feature.

 We can disable introspection by calling `AllowIntrospection()` with a `false` argument on the `IRequestExecutorBuilder`.